Skip to content

 LORELAI: They’re at the movies!
 There’s no drugs there!
 They don’t even have the real Red Vines.

-— Red Vines is a brand of tube-shaped red licorice produced by the American Licorice Company.
-It was previously mentioned in episode seven at 23:15.
+• Red Vines is a brand of tube-shaped red licorice produced by the American Licorice Company since the 1950s.
+They are a common movie theater snack, often sold at concessions, and were mentioned previously in episode seven.

 LORELAI: Look, I know Mrs. Kim and Robert Duvall in The Great Santini share a striking resemblance, but she is Lane’s mom.

-— This scene, in which Meechum berates his teenage son for beating him at basketball, has been parodied in other media, including Austin Powers: The Spy Who Shagged Me (1999), Roseanne (1988-2018), and The Simpsons (1989-present).
+• One scene, in which Meechum berates his teenage son for beating him at basketball, has been parodied in other media, perhaps most notably in Austin Powers: The Spy Who Shagged Me (1999).

 RORY: What’s up, Rapunzel?

-— In the German fairy tale, Rapunzel, a girl is confined to a high tower by a witch.
+• In the German fairy tale, “Rapunzel,” the titular character is confined to a tower by a witch.
 The only way to enter the tower is to call out, “Rapunzel, Rapunzel!
-Let down your hair!”
-At this request, Rapunzel hangs her long, golden hair out the window and down the length of the tower, allowing the caller to climb up and meet her.
+Let down your hair!” prompting Rapunzel to hang her long, golden hair out the window, allowing the caller to climb up and meet her.
+The story was “most notably recorded by the Brothers Grimm and published in 1812 as part of Children’s and Household Tales” (Wikipedia), though it derives from earlier versions.

 LANE: The words “convent” and “Siberia” were both used several times, and at least once as a combo.